Categories: PPB

 LFAR and Statutory Audit in Banks

-Long Form Audit Report (LFAR)
+What is a Long Form Audit Report (LFAR)?

 : LFAR (Long Form Audit Report) must be issued by Statutory Auditors apart from the standard audit report that is required as per regulatory requirements.
 LFAR serves as a vital tool for auditors and their team members, the audit process providing detailed insights into the bank’s operations, risk management practices, and compliance with regulatory requirements.
 Auditors have to offer comments and feedback on the Profit & Loss Account, Balance sheet, Advances, and all other matters.
 LFAR has questions for specialised branches in banks such as Forex Branches, Service Branches, and Branches having large advances.
 Normally auditors verify and offer their comments on the details complied by the branch management.